Nexus: Same Pretraining Loss, Better Downstream Generalization via Common Minima: Introduction

 However, directly optimizing for this geometric ``closeness'' is computationally intractable, as it requires knowing the exact minimizer of each $\mathcal{L}_k$ at every training step.
 To overcome this, we prove that the gradient similarity between tasks, $\text{CosSim}(\nabla \mathcal{L}_i, \nabla \mathcal{L}_j) \triangleq \frac{\nabla \mathcal{L}_i^T \nabla \mathcal{L}_j}{\|\nabla \mathcal{L}_i\| \|\nabla \mathcal{L}_j\|} $, upper bounds the geometric closeness.
 The rationale is straightforward: if the gradient directions of each loss $\nabla \mathcal{L}_k$ are always exactly the same throughout optimization, their respective minimizers $\bm{\theta}_k^*$ must be exactly the same.
 Based on this insight, we propose the Nexus algorithm, which approximates the gradient of gradient similarity $\nabla \text{CosSim}(\nabla \mathcal{L}_i, \nabla \mathcal{L}_j)$.
 Combining Nexus with pretraining optimizer~\cite{wen2025fantastic,kingma2014adam,jordan2024muon} effectively maximizes $\text{CosSim}(\nabla \mathcal{L}_i, \nabla \mathcal{L}_j)$.
 In \cref{sec:exp_validate_theory}, we show that both gradient similarity and geometric closeness generalize to downstream tasks, thus leading to lower downstream loss and better downstream performance, even when achieving the same pretraining loss.

-We empirically validate Nexus across various settings, including model scales ranging from 130M to 3B parameters~\cite{yang2024qwen25,wen2025fantastic,touvron2023llama}, diverse pretraining data and mixtures~\cite{seed2025seed-oss,basant2025nvidia_nemotron}, learning rate schedules~\cite{wen2025understanding,loshchilov2017sgdr,hu2024minicpm}, and training compute~\cite{kaplan2020scaling}.
-Experimental results demonstrate that, across nearly all settings, \textit{Nexus reduces the downstream loss by over 0.02 compared to the base optimizers—a substantial margin that typically requires doubling the pretraining compute~\cite{kaplan2020scaling}—while achieving the exact same pretraining loss}.
-For instance, on the 3B model, Nexus improves GSM8K accuracy by 15\%, MATH500 by 8\% and HumanEval by 4\%.
+We empirically validate Nexus across various settings, including model scales ranging from 130M to 3B parameters~\cite{yang2024qwen25,wen2025fantastic,touvron2023llama}, diverse pretraining data and mixtures~\cite{seed2025seed-oss,basant2025nvidia_nemotron}, learning rate schedules~\cite{wen2025understanding,loshchilov2017sgdr,hu2024minicpm}, and training compute allocations~\cite{kaplan2020scaling}.
+Experimental results demonstrate that, across nearly all settings, Nexus consistently enhances downstream capabilities by reducing downstream losses while achieving nearly the same pretraining loss.
+For instance, on the 3B model, Nexus improves GSM8K accuracy by 15\%, MATH500 by 8\%, and HumanEval by 4\%.
 These consistent and substantial downstream gains demonstrate the importance of implicit biases in unlocking downstream generalization~\cite{liu2023same}, particularly as the current pretraining paradigm transitions from being compute-bound to data-bound~\cite{springer2025overtrained,kim2025pre,prabhudesai2025diffusion,ni2025diffusion}.